gitlabhq/gitlabhq/doc/install/kubernetes/gitlab_omnibus.md

 To support the GitLab services and dynamic environments, a wildcard DNS entry is required which resolves to the [Load Balancer](load-balancer) or [External IP](#external-ip).
 Configuration of the DNS entry will depend upon the DNS service being used.

+#### External IP (Recommended)

+To provision an external IP on GCP and Azure, simply request a new address from the Networking section.
+Ensure that the region matches the region your container cluster is created in.
+Note, it is important that the IP is not assigned at this point in time.
+It will be automatically assigned once the Helm chart is installed, and assigned to the Load Balancer.

+Now that an external IP address has been allocated, ensure that the wildcard DNS entry you would like to use resolves to this IP.
+Please consult the documentation for your DNS service for more information on creating DNS records.

+Finally, set the `baseIP` setting to this IP address when [deploying GitLab](#configuring-and-installing-gitlab).

 #### Load Balancer IP

 If you do not specify a `baseIP`, an ephemeral IP will be assigned to the Load Balancer or Ingress.
 You can retrieve this IP by running the following command *after* deploying GitLab: